AKuederle/AKuederle.github.io/posts/_posts/13-04-2015-Scientific-Python-NOW-1.md

 ### A first Example

 To follow along, get the spectral data from this [github-repo](https://github.com/AKuederle/scipy-tutorial/blob/master/spec_1).
-The consists of two columns.
+The file consists of two columns.
 However, only the second column contains relevant data.
 Our goal is to clean the data and to visualize it.

 So, here is what we want to do: